xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] Load Unit
+- [x] nextOrderable - Break into two: unit and base
+- [ ] Land's End - move predeploy closer for more efficient testing.
+- [ ] Expand ListMenu to allow for columns
+- [ ] New FactoryShop GUI for ListMenu
+  - [ ] Force UnitDetail open and right side during shop menu

 - [x] Join requires selection over tiles with same-type units, but this requires an occupiable() check on every_ other_ command_.
 Is this sensible?
 Is this the future the left wants?
   - [x] PickMove needs special logic anyway to prevent attack tiles from appearing during the Join ingress.
 So, maybe it can just effect the menu there.
 - [x] Refactor triggers and ratifies into an accessible module.